QHanif/Student-Management-System/README.md

 - `login.php`: The server-side script that handles the login process.
 It receives the data from the login form, checks it against the database, and starts a session if the user's credentials are correct.
 It also stores the user's email in the session.

 - `userPage.php`: The user profile page where users can view and update their details.
 It fetches the user's details from the database using their email stored in the session and displays them in a form.
 If the form is submitted, the user's details are updated in the database.
+This page now includes CSRF protection by generating a CSRF token and comparing it with the one stored in the session.

 - `studentDetailsPage.php`: The page that admins see after they log in.
 It is protected by a session-based authentication system, so only logged-in admins can access it.
 It displays the student details from the database.